giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 - Mode uses x for the mode (the same as in modes_module.h), y should be zero
 - RawColour and Colour use x for foreground,y for background, the lower 16 bits of each If y is 0xFFFF then transparency is on (for characters).
 The upper 16 bits should be zero, these are reserved for expansion.
 RawColour is the internal format, Colour takes a 12 bit RGB (e.g. 0000rrrrggggbbbb) value and converts it to the best available colour for the mode.
 - Scaling sets the x and y scales of the pixel fonts.
 The defaults are 1,1
-- NoClip resets the whole clipping system and its internal stack, which is manipulated by PushStack and PopStack.
-PushStack takes a GFXCLIPRECT structure cast to a uint32_t

 ## Coordinate Mapping

 The coordinates can be mapped from anything you like ; a function defined as void xxxx(uint32_t *x,uint32_t *y) can be set using the SetMapper command (function address in x, cast as uint32_t), and all coordinates will be passed through this.

-Unlike clipping there is one mapping per screen.

 ## Improvements